genropy/genropy_saved/docs/genro/components/components/th.rst

       clients (and so on) you can create a single resource that you can reuse every time you need it.

-    * You can choose the GUI of your *data-entry webpage* from a set of options (e.g: dialog, palette, stackcontainer...).
+    * You can choose the GUI of your *data-entry window* from a set of options (e.g: dialog, palette, stackcontainer...).
 Please check the :ref:`th_types` section for more information.